 The hormones associated with the stress response can increase hunger from an expectation of needing more energy.
 When this additional energy consumed goes unused, it leads to weight gain.

-However, stress is usually measured on a “perceived scale.”
+Because of this, stress is measured on a “perceived scale.”

 This means the way one perceives the events that happen in life affects stress levels.
 That can mean different things for different people.